 The perfect time to visit the city is the cool season, which starts from November to February.
 In December and January, the mornings and nights can get pretty cold.
 To be safe, bring warm clothes.

 The worst time to visit the city is from mid-February to March – the city can become polluted and smoky as farmers burn their fields.
 The hot season starts from March to June and the rainy season from July to October.

 Living in Thailand from the end of October can be really cool as the sky is clear, everything is green, and there are few tourists.
 Remember that when the high season begins, finding an apartment can be a bit hectic.

 We believe that the above factors gave you a picture of what is it like to live in Thailand as an expat.
 Chiang Mai is a great location to visit and what makes it more appealing is the fact that you can get anything you would need to further simplify your life.

-Maryn Mcdonnell is a travel lifestyle writer who loves exploring the world and shares her travel experiences with other passionate travelers out there!
+Maryn Mcdonnell is a travel lifestyle writer who learned first-hand about expat life in Chiang Mai Thailand.
+She loves exploring the world and shares her travel experiences with other passionate travelers out there!

 Guide to spending 48 hours in Koh Yao Noi, Thailand